UMD: A Globally Connected University

 Ken is a retired senior executive of the U.S. Government Accountability Office who is serving as a senior fellow of OCA to help design and deliver leadership develop programs for groups of Chinese officials.
 As an expert on U.S. institutions with a wide range of practical experience and an extensive network of people in government at all levels, Ken helps the Chinese officials gain a deeper understanding of U.S. public policy and management.
 His work with Chinese executive practitioners who are engaged in implementing change in China benefits his own research on long-term structural changes in U.S. and international institutions.
 Ken also serves as the vice-chairman on the Board of Directors of the World Future Society, a nonprofit association that publishes and convenes meetings on how social, economic, ecological, and technological developments will likely shape the future.

 Claire assists with the OCA’s higher education administration and government training programs for U.S.-China cross-cultural exchange.
-Claire utilizes her deep knowledge of both countries to help ensure that the visitors from China are not only comfortable, but also set up for success here at the University of Maryland.
 Claire obtained her Bachelor’s Degree with a focus on the Chinese language and a minor of Asian American Studies from the University of Maryland, College Park.
-She has worked as an intern with the Asian American Justice Center in Washington, D.C., working on the advancement of civil and human rights for Asian Americans to build an equitable society for all.
-After graduating from the University of Maryland, she taught English in Guangzhou, China, and also traveled to many major cities across China.
+After graduation, she worked as an intern with the Asian American Justice Center in Washington, D.C.
+She taught English in Guangzhou, China, and also traveled to many major cities across China.